sarah-cic-uk/Code-the-Future/session-1/git_branches_and_conflicts.md

 ```

-That’s it — your merge completes.
+That's it - your merge completes.

 **Tip:** Use the *side-by-side diff* in VS Code to clearly see what changed on each side.